Modular quantizations of Lie algebras of Cartan type $H$ via Drinfeld Twists: Drinfel'd twists over

 \subsection{Construction of Drinfel'd twists}

-Let $L$ be a Lie algebra containing linearly independent elements $h$ and $e$ satisfying $[h,e]=e$; then the classical Yang-Baxter $r$-matrix $r=h \otimes e -e \otimes h$ equips $L$ with the structure of a triangular coboundary Lie bialgebra (see \cite{M}).
-To describe a quantization of $U(L)$ by a Drinfel'd twist $\mathcal{F}$ over $U(L)[[t]]$, we need an explicit construction for such a Drinfel'd twist.
+Let $L$ be a Lie algebra containing linearly independent elements $h$ and $e$ satisfying $[h,e]=e$.
+Then the classical $r$-matrix $r=h \otimes e -e \otimes h$ equips $L$ with the structure of a triangular coboundary Lie bialgebra (see \cite{M}).
+In order to obtain an explicit description of a quantization of $U(L)$ by a Drinfel'd twist $\mathcal{F}$ over $U(L)[[t]]$, we need an explicit construction for such a Drinfel'd twist.
 In what follows, we shall see that such a Drinfel'd twist depends on the choice of two distinguished elements $h$ and $e$ arising from its $r$-matrix $r$.